rdingwall/sqlmsbuildtasks/README.md

 SQL Server MS Build Tasks
 =========================

-A couple of extra MSBuild tasks for assisting with SQL Server deployment.
+A couple of extra MSBuild tasks for SQL Server scripting.

+### Examples

 Dropping a database: